Love-and-Tolerance/Love-and-Tolerance/README.md

 ## Villager Skin Credits

-The skins in the [Villager Skin Pack] were made by the community for anyone to use, therefore we would like to give special thanks to the ponies who made skins for it:
+The skins in the [Villager Skin Pack] were made by the community for anyone to use, therefore we would like to give special thanks to the people who made skins for it:

 - **AlphaSpaceWombat**
 - **AlphaZero**